 Keep cream of chicken sauce warm in the slow cooker.

 I prepare the toppings, some time during the day, when the chicken mixture is doing its thing in the slow cooker.

 I have a great container that holds just about everything.
 I can prepare the toppings and place them in this one serving container and store it in the refrigerator until we are ready to assemble our Haystacks.

-You can chose any toppings you want.
+You can choose any toppings you want.
 These are the toppings that I recommend, and make for our Haystacks…

 - 1 cup chopped celery